yrong/koa-neo4j/README.md

 RETURN {id: id(author), password: account.password_hash}
 ```

-When authentication is configured, you can access it by the route you specified.
-Pass a JSON object to e.g. `/auth`
+When authentication is configured, you can access it by sending a POST request to the route you specified.
+Pass a
-in the following form:
+JSON object to e.g. `/auth` in the following form:

 ```json
 {